microsoft/vsts-extension-retrospectives/CONTRIBUTING.md

    If you are part of a team working on the retro tool you can add additional secrets.
 Remember to increment the name index to add additional secrets.
 1. Run the `deploy/env_setup.sh` script.
 1. Once the script completes, it will output the url of the backend service.
 You can navigate to the [Azure Portal](https://portal.azure.com) and validate that the `rg-<RESOURCE_NAME_SUFFIX>` resource group exists and contains the App Service, App Service Plan and SignalR resources.
 1. Update the `RetrospectiveExtension.FrontEnd/config/environment.tsx` to reflect changes to:
    - `CollaborationStateServiceUrl` value to the App Service URL - `https://<RESOURCE_NAME_SUFFIX>.azurewebsites.net`.
    - `AppInsightsInstrumentKey` value to Application Insights' Instrumentation Key for the resource `ai-<RESOURCE_NAME_SUFFIX>`.
 1. After updating the above values redeploy the extension.

+## Backend Development

-## Style Guidelines for Backend Project
+### Style Guidelines

 Follow the coding guidelines here - [C# Coding Conventions (C# Programming Guide)](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions).

 ### Storage

 The Retrospectives tool uses the [Azure DevOps data service](https://docs.microsoft.com/en-us/azure/devops/extend/develop/data-storage?view=vsts) for handling all its storage.

 ### Code